andrewha/mds2022/Natural Language Processing/README.md

 Solutions for:
 - Text acceptance binary classification with BERT (Hugging Face Transformers)
-- Question-answering with the BoolQ dataset from SuperGLUE
+- Question-answering classification with the BoolQ dataset from SuperGLUE